Chart Color Schemes

 Wellington features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 60.0% of all households, including 16.4% couples with children, 23.7% couples without children, and 18.3% single parent families.
 Non-family households account for the remaining 40.0%, with lone person households at 36.5% and group households comprising 3.4%.
-The median household size is 2.3 people, smaller than the Rest of NSW average of 2.5.
+The median household size is 2.3 people, which is smaller than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households